onecompiler/tutorials/python/operators/operators.md

 ## 4. Logical Operators

-Below are the logical operators present in the Javascript.
+Below are the logical operators present in Python.

 |Operator|	Description| Usage|
 |----|----|----|